Septic Inspections

 Why Choose Our Septic Inspections

 Septic inspections are a specialized discipline.
 Not every pumper or technician has the training to diagnose what’s actually happening beneath your yard.
-Lakes Region Septic employs licensed, certified inspectors who’ve evaluated thousands of residential and commercial systems throughout the region.
+Lakes Region Septic is a full-service provider that employs skilled, licensed, and certified inspectors who’ve evaluated thousands of residential and commercial property systems throughout the region.

 We don’t cut corners.
-Our inspection process covers the full system — septic tank, pump chamber, distribution box, leach field, and all connecting lines.
+Our inspection process covers the full system – septic tank, pump chamber, distribution box, leach field, pipes, and all connecting lines that link your plumbing system to the tank.
 We open every accessible riser and access port.
-We measure scum and sludge depths.
+We measure scum and sludge depths to determine if tank pumping is needed.
 We run water to observe flow rates and check for backflow or slow drainage that signals trouble downstream.

 Our team holds current certifications required by local and state health departments.
 We understand the codes, setback requirements, and regulations that govern septic system compliance.
-When you need a real estate transfer inspection or a routine assessment for peace of mind, we deliver reports that are accurate, thorough, and accepted by all relevant authorities.
+When you need a real estate transfer inspection, a routine maintenance checkup, or a tank maintenance assessment for peace of mind, we deliver reports that are accurate, thorough, and accepted by all relevant authorities.

-Lakes Region Septic stands behind every inspection with a commitment to honest findings.
+Lakes Region Septic stands behind every inspection with a commitment to honest findings and customer satisfaction.
 We won’t manufacture problems that don’t exist, and we won’t overlook conditions that need attention.
-That professional, straightforward approach is why homeowners, realtors, and property managers trust us as their top rated septic inspection provider.
+That professional, straightforward approach combined with responsive customer service is why homeowners, realtors, and property managers trust us as their top rated septic inspection provider.

 Signs You Need Septic Inspections